 Classical Education Curriculum for Free?

 The following is a high-brow, high-IQ curriculum, which has been adopted by homeschoolers and schools.
 The creators of this free online curriculum have sought to address the lack of any sound online classical curriculum.
 Based upon the 19th-century German-Latin method and following the great-books model, this curriculum often attempts to be highbrow, emphasizing the best of occidental traditions while avoiding the anti-Western political correctness one finds in public schools.
 The following materials list can be used as a stand-alone curriculum or as a supplement to another curriculum.
 Many parents have said that this book list served as an outstanding supplement to other curricula.
-Our outline for classical languages, literature and history is one of the best on the internet…The following curriculum can serve as a [secular] curriculum or a Christian [program].
-While the following curriculum is non-religious per se and devoid of an explicit fundamentalist Christian worldview, it includes an implicit Christian perspective in that much of post-classical literature includes a Christian worldview (e.g. Dante, Shakespeare, etc.)…
+Our outline for classical languages, literature, and history is one of the best on the internet…The following curriculum can serve as a [secular] curriculum or a Christian [program].
+While the following curriculum is non-religious per se and devoid of an explicit fundamentalist Christian worldview, it includes an implicit Christian perspective in that much of post-classical literature consists of a Christian worldview (e.g., Dante, Shakespeare, etc.)…

 If you buy the My Father’s World curriculum, you’ll get different elements from both these theories.